BE IMITATOR OF GOD (Part 2)

 Many unbalanced teachings on prosperity, wealth, and success in our churches today have negatively affected the mindsets of many believers.

-Many believers now erroneously consider, esteem and pursue material prosperity and success in career, ministry or business as their highest calling or goal in this life.
+Many believers now erroneously esteem and pursue material prosperity and success in career, ministry, or business as their highest calling or goal in this life.

-If you don’t set attaining Christ-likeness or conforming to Christ in everything as your highest goal in life, you will never attain it (Rom.
+If you don’t set attaining Christ-likeness or conforming to Christ in everything as your highest goal in life, you will never pursue or achieve it (Rom.
 8:29, Eph.
 4:13)!

-Second, many believers today who are pursuing Christ-likeness are failing and getting frustrated in life because they are only striving to walk and live like Christ in their own wisdom and strength, but not appropriating God’s provision for them in Christ to imitate Christ.
+Second, many believers today who are pursuing Christ-likeness are failing and getting frustrated in life because they are only striving to walk and live like Christ in their wisdom and strength, but not appropriating God’s provisions for them in Christ to imitate Christ.

-The Christian life is not only difficult but absolutely impossible to live without appropriating God’s provisions in and through Christ Jesus!
+The Christian life is not just difficult but impossible to live without appropriating God’s provisions in and through Christ Jesus.